India’s Financial Literacy Ranks 73: Hopeful Insights

 India3.155 24

 [The table presents the GDP (in trillion USD) and financial literacy percentages for various countries.
-It offers a snapshot of their economic sizes and the corresponding financial literacy rates among adults aged 18-79.]
+It offers a snapshot of their economic sizes and the corresponding financial literacy rates among adults aged 18–79.

 India, despite its high GDP ranking, faces challenges in financial literacy due to its huge and diverse population, uneven access to education, a lack of practical financial education, cultural attitudes towards discussing money, and limited informal learning with families.
-However, several government programs and educational collaborations aim to improve this situation in the country.
+However, several government programs and educational collaborations aim to improve the situation in the country.
 By focusing on innovative approaches and consistent efforts, India can work towards better financial literacy for all its citizens.

 If you wish to explore the reason behind all this, then continue reading.